andreaszabari/Join-Meet-Us/doc/api.md

 });
 ```

-You can add event listeners to the embedded Jitsi Meet using the `addEventListener` method.
+You can add event listeners to the embedded Meet using the `addEventListener` method.
 **NOTE: This method still exists but it is deprecated.
 JitsiMeetExternalAPI class extends [EventEmitter].
 Use [EventEmitter] methods (`addListener` or `on`).**
 ```javascript
 api.addEventListener(event, listener);